-The occupational ergonomics and health graduate certificate focuses on approaches that promote worker well-being and prevent work-related musculoskeletal disorders (MSDs) and injuries.
+The Graduate Certificate in Occupational Ergonomics and Health focuses on approaches that promote worker well-being and prevent work-related musculoskeletal disorders and injuries.

 Meets F1 Visa Requirements

-The occupational ergonomics and health graduate certificate focuses on approaches that promote worker well-being and prevent work-related musculoskeletal disorders (MSDs) and injuries.
-What makes this certificate unique is the emphasis on not just physical ergonomic factors, like the design of tools and equipment, but also the importance of organizational ergonomic factors, like policies, communication, and teamwork.
+What makes this graduate certificate unique is the emphasis on not just physical ergonomic factors, like the design of tools and equipment, but also the importance of organizational ergonomic factors, like policies, communication, and teamwork.
 This is important because the management of workplace ergonomics and health programs requires a multidisciplinary set of skills based on understanding the interaction of the work environment, including the physical and organizational factors.

 The workplace of the 21st century demands an interprofessional approach that reaches across organizational boundaries, making health and safety a uniform and consistent value within the organization to effectively impact worker health.
 Add to your professional experience by specializing in workplace approaches that integrate health and safety programs.